 We're already longing for those Worthy fields.

-Last year, Glastonbury took what’s known as a a fallow year; in 2018 the fields of Worthy Farm were given a 12 month break to recover from the perpetual stomping of thousands and thousands of festival-goers.
-It also meant a summer spent pining after the Pyramid Stage, but thankfully, Emily Eavis and her team will be back bigger than ever next year.
+In 2017 Glastonbury took what’s known as a a fallow year; in 2018 the fields of Worthy Farm were given a 12 month break to recover from the perpetual stomping of thousands and thousands of festival-goers.
+It also meant a summer spent pining after the Pyramid Stage, but thankfully, Emily Eavis and her team will soon be back bigger than ever.

-Bagging Glastonbury tickets is notoriously difficult and yesterday’s ticket sale was gruelling.
-Tickets for 2019 sold out in 35 minutes leaving lucky fans deliriously happy and other’s absolutely gutted.
+Bagging Glastonbury tickets is notoriously difficult and the ticket sale in 2018 was gruelling.
+Tickets for this year’s sold out in 35 minutes, leaving lucky fans deliriously happy and others absolutely gutted.

 There’s still a chance you can get in – though the odds are stacked against you.
 Here’s how you can still get into the party of the year.